dva81/dva81.github.io/_posts/2024-07-19-advanced-pipeline-AzureDevOps.md

 When working with many developers or designers in highly secure environment with a lot of compliance rules and regulations, Power Platform can be challenging to maintain.
 In this [Azure DevOps: Easily deploy a Power platform solution - LinkedIn](https://www.linkedin.com/pulse/azure-devops-easily-deploy-power-platform-solution-dennis-van-aelst-mzfpe/?trackingId=Zt9plSeCTg2OyehjOFpuog%3D%3D)  article, I gave an example on how to create a simple DevOps pipeline.

-This time I will show you two advanced pipeline to export and import a Power Platform solution with a GITHUB connection.
+This time I will show you two advanced pipelines to export and import a Power Platform solution with a GITHUB connection.
 The thought behind this is that the highly regulated enterprises have more complex working environments and deployment needs.

 - Many developers are working on the same solution in different development environments.